 What if I Don’t Know When I was Exposed to Asbestos?

-If you are unable to determine when you were exposed to asbestos, you aren’t necessarily out of luck–with your help, the attorneys at Norris Injry Lawyers can comb through your work history to determine who holds the responsibility for your cancer.
+If you are unable to determine when you were exposed, you aren’t necessarily out of luck–with your help, the attorneys at law firm Norris Injury Lawyers can comb through your work history to determine who holds the responsibility for your cancer.
 Leave the detective work to us–your main focus should be on recovering to the fullest extent possible, or at least remaining comfortable if your diagnosis is terminal.

 Creating the Most Convincing Argument